asheshrambachan/LanguageModel_Labels/congressional_bills/01_bills/README.md

 - [x] sample 15 example bills, and 10K bills (without those 15)
 - [x] Add seed for replication
 - [ ] Update codebook
+- [ ] Create an output folder for the data and maybe export figures to a figures folder?